FusionAuth/fusionauth-site/site/_posts/2022-05-23-how-to-migrate-from-firebase.md

 * Retrieve user data from Firebase.
 You can do this with the Firebase CLI: `firebase auth:export users.json --format=JSON --project your_project_id`.
 * Massage the exported user data into a format acceptable to your new provider, using whatever data transformation tools you are comfortable with.
 * Upload the user data to the new provider.
-* Create configuration in the new auth system corresponding to the applications previously set up in Fireabase.
+* Create configuration in the new auth system corresponding to the applications previously set up in Firebase.
 You should also customize the user interface, messages, MFA methods and any other specific settings that are relevant.
 * Update your custom, COTS or OSS applications to point to the new auth system.
 * Disable the sign-in methods in your Firebase application to ensure that all of your users are authenticating against the new system.